 1. Check for Copy Protection

-If you're working with a copy-protected DVD, such as commercial movies or TV shows, regular tools may fail or produce errors.
-Make sure to use a DVD ripper that can bypass common protections before you start.
+If you're working with a copy-protected DVD, such as commercial movies or concert recordings, regular tools may fail or produce errors.
+Make sure to use a DVD ripper that can bypass common protections.

 2. Choose the Right Output Format for Facebook